26 Places in India That Look Like Their Foreign Travel Twins

 C2: Bhedaghat, Jabalpur or Gandikota

 Gandikota camping, well-known for the representing the Grand Canyon of USA, caters a variety of options for nature lovers and get lost amidst the scenic beauty of hills and rivers.
-The Gandikota Camping site is situated in the eastern ghats in the state of Andhra Pradesh and at a short distance from the city of Chennai, where the valley is cut by the River Pennar flowing through the Erramala hills.
+The Gandikota Camping site is situated in the eastern ghats in the state of Andhra Pradesh and at a short distance from the city of Chennai.
+The valley is cut by the River Pennar flowing through the Erramala hills.

 D1: Tulip fields of the Netherlands